-Push lawnmowers are the simplest and most traditional of lawn mowers.
+Manual push lawn mowers are the simplest and most traditional of lawn mowers.
 If you’re looking to replace your manual lawnmower or buy one for the first time, you’re in the right place.
+In this guide I will cover the best hand push manual lawn mowers in the UK.

 Welcome to Larry’s Push Mower Buying Guide.